The Intelligence Layer

 • Traditional search ranks a different file first

-Both appear valid.
+Both look valid.

 Neither explains why.